 March 3, 1820

 The Missouri Compromise represents a major milestone in American history.
 Passed by Congress on March 3, 1820, the compromise temporarily settled a divisive national debate over whether new states would permit or prohibit slavery.
-Perhaps less known, but equally important, is the fact that this landmark legislative compromise also set the stage for the “Golden Age of the Senate.”
+Perhaps less known, but equally important, is the fact that this landmark legislative compromise also set the stage for a new era in Senate history

 In the early years of congressional history, the House of Representatives dominated the legislative process, leaving the Senate to operate in its shadow.
 Americans found the more rambunctious House—then dominated by the nation’s most skilled politicians—to be far more interesting than the quietly deliberative Senate.
 Henry Clay, for example, served two short terms in the Senate beginning in 1806, but soon found its chamber too sedate for his grand ambitions.
 In 1811 he moved to the House, and was promptly elected Speaker on his very first day in office.